Unity Cloud Frequently Asked Questions

 Will students and educators get access to Unity Cloud?

-Yes, through education plans that provide other exclusive benefits, students and educators can access Unity Cloud Personal, including Unity Asset Manager free tier (10 GB storage total, pooled for a team to share), and Unity DevOps free tier (three Unity DevOps seats, 5 GB of storage, and 200 Windows build minutes, pooled for a team to share).
++Yes, through education plans that provide other exclusive benefits, students and educators can access Unity Cloud Personal, including Unity Asset Manager free tier (10 GB storage total, pooled for a team to share), and Unity DevOps free tier (3 Unity DevOps seats, 5 GB of storage, and 200 Windows build minutes, pooled for a team to share).

 Support FAQ

-At general availability, technical support for early access and beta will end.
-Support with defined SLA will be delivered as part of our paid success plans.
-Compare success plans.
++With the Unity Cloud General Availability (GA) release, technical support for early access and beta will end.
+Support with a defined service-level agreement (SLA) will be delivered as part of our paid Success Plans, which you can compare here.